phonegap/phonegap-docs/docs/2-tutorials/3-stockpile/stockpile-app/5-results-part1.html.md

     }
   ```

-1. In this new `computed` block, define a `backLink` property to determine which title to use on the link based on the route:
+1. In this new `computed` block, define a `backLink` property to determine which label to use with the back icon based on the route:

   ```javascript
     computed: {